-I have other health issues of low back pain, GERD, menopausal, need to lose weight.
-I LOVE POSTAL MAIL!
+I have other health issues of low back and knee pain, GERD, menopausal, weight maintenance, etc. I LOVE POSTAL MAIL!

 I like STATIONERY, but find current stationery stores expensive.
 I mostly enjoy note cards.
 I find thrift stores and the dollars have adequate selections.

 I'm trying to change my lifestyle, so I don't watch TV that much.
 I don't have cable and don't always care for my family's choice in programming.
 Making this choice will make me deal with my postal mail hobby more better.
 It's not easy to catch up on swapping during the night.

 My favourite decade was the 1980s, so I still enjoy retro dance.
 My groups I liked and still follow are Duran Duran, Yello, and Depeche Mode, Arcade Fire.
 I enjoy listening to Christian music.